 It isn’t easy being a military landlord.
-Not only are you entrusting someone else--a stranger, most likely--with what’s possibly your biggest financial investment, but also you’re probably not even living anywhere close to the property to keep an eye on it.
-You don’t know the person living in your house from Adam and yet he’s got all of his furniture in your home and who knows what’s going on behind those closed doors?
-With possibly hundreds of thousands of your investment dollars at stake, it’s enough to keep any military landlord up at night!
+Not only am I entrusting someone else--a stranger, most likely--with what’s possibly my biggest financial investment, but I may not be living anywhere close enough to the property to keep an eye on it.
+I don’t know the person living in my house, and yet he’s got all of his furniture in my home and who knows what’s going on behind those closed doors?
+With my investment dollars at stake, it’s enough to keep any military landlord up at night!

-Here’s how to sleep more restfully, though: If you want to know what’s going on behind those closed doors, then spell out the terms of regular inspections in your landlord-tenant agreement, and then schedule them.
+Since I want to know what’s going on behind those closed doors, I’ll spell out the terms of regular inspections in your landlord-tenant agreement, and then schedule them.
 It’s not a big deal.
-Your tenant will expect them, and the inspector--someone you hire because you trust them--will inspect the property.
-Before you start scheduling monthly inspections, though, check out our article, 8 Lessons from a First Time Landlord
+You as a tenant should expect them, and the inspector--someone I’ve hired because I trust them--will inspect the property.

 I’ll confess right up front that I take the easy way out in landlord-tenant communication: I hire property managers to impart said communication.
 After dealing with more than a couple of near scary confrontations with tenants in our first rental property, I took the opportunity of an out-of-state PCS to change the day-to-day management of the home to a property manager.